nsacyber/WALKOFF/README.md

 evaluation only.
 There is much work to be done, and it is not stable, feature-complete or production-ready.

 In the coming weeks, we will be continually releasing bugfixes, documentation, and tests to bring this to a stable state and begin adding non-core functionality.
 See [our roadmap](ROADMAP.md) for more details.
-You can also follow the [changelog](CHANGELOG.md) to keep up with the latest changes.
+You can also follow [the changelog](CHANGELOG.md) to keep up with the latest changes.

 If you do test this out, please submit issues here when you encounter any bugs or have any suggestions so we can continue to improve the WALKOFF platform.

+For app development instructions, see [the app SDK](app_sdk/README.md).

 ## Requirements